Debt Consolidation vs Debt Settlement

 There are several options for debt consolidation.
 If you have good credit, you can do a debt transfer to a balance transfer credit card.
 You can also use a personal debt consolidation loan.
 If you have less than perfect credit, you can also use a debt management program through a credit counselling agency.
 This is a repayment plan that works similarly to debt consolidation.

 Since all these options can be positive for your credit, explore them first before you even consider settlement.
-You should only consider debt settlement the “nuclear option.”
+You should only consider debt settlement as last resort.
+It can help you to reduce your debt, but there aren’t many other advantages.
 At most it should be a last-ditch effort to avoid bankruptcy.
 If your credit is already bad, settlement could give you the edge to get ahead of your debt.

 Comparing debt consolidation vs debt settlement side-by-side